 What is David Lechnyr’s background and how long has he been in practice?

-David has been in clinical practice since 2007, with over 18 years of experience focused on relationship issues.
-He holds a Master’s degree in Social Work from Walla Walla University, is a member of the Academy of Certified Social Workers (ACSW), and is trained in Cognitive Behavioral Therapy through the Beck Institute, Internal Family Systems, Motivational Interviewing, and DBT-informed approaches in addition to his Gottman certification.
+David returned to full-time clinical practice in 2013 and has practiced couples therapy exclusively since then.
+He first earned his Oregon LCSW in 2007, and his clinical career began in 1992 in front-line crisis response work.
+He holds a Master’s degree in Social Work from Walla Walla University, is a member of the Academy of Certified Social Workers (ACSW), and utilizes Emotionally Focused Therapy (EFT) and Cognitive Behavioral Couples Therapy (CBCT) in addition to his Gottman certification.

 Does David Lechnyr offer relationship help to clients outside Oregon and Arizona?